mui/material-ui/docs/src/pages/system/basics/basics.md

 <b>Note:</b>

 You should use this prop whenever you need to add a style override to a Material-UI component.
-If you repeatedly add the same styles on a component, then `styled()` is better alternative, as it allows you to specify the overrides only once, and reuse them in all component instances.
+If you repeatedly apply the same styles to a component, then `styled()` is better alternative, as it allows you to specify the overrides only once, and reuse them in all component instances.

 ### Design tokens in the theme